phoenixlabsresearch/spark-docs/README.md

 ## Spark Interface

 The Spark interface is hosted on [IPFS](https://ipfs.tech/) in a decentralized manner.
 Spark maps the following DNS names to the Cloudflare IPFS gateway:
-* [https://app.sparkprotocol.io](https://app.sparkprotocol.io) will always point to the latest main IPFS hash with disabled test networks
+* [https://app.sparkprotocol.io](https://app.sparkprotocol.io) will always point to the latest main IPFS hash
-* [https://staging.sparkprotocol.io](https://staging.sparkprotocol.io) will always point to the latest main IPFS hash with all networks enabled

 ### IPFS Troubleshooting